 - Lifetime Category: This category covers a pet for ongoing circumstances throughout the pet’s lifetime so that, if a condition is claimed for in the first year, it will not be excluded in subsequent years.

-However, lifetime policies also have limits: some have limited “per condition”, others have limited “per condition, per year”, and others have limited “per year”, all of which have different implications for a pet owner whose pet needs treatment year after year.
+However, lifetime policies also have limits.
+Some have limited “per condition”, whiles others have “per condition, per year”.
+And others have limited “per year”, all of which have different cost implications for the pet owner.

 Hence, it is wise to be clear which type of life policy you are considering.

-You love your pet like a member of the family, but the insurance industry sees Fido or Fluffy more as property.
-That’s why pet insurance functions more like property insurance than health insurance.
+Your pet is like a family member, but the insurance industry sees the animal as property.
+That’s why pet insurance is similar to property insurance than health insurance.

 But before you remind someone that your pet isn’t a piece of property, this designation works in your favor.
-Reading and understanding the policy is a cakewalk compared to health insurance policies written for humans.
+Understanding the policy is easier than the health insurance policies written for humans.

 Consider these advantages:

 1. You can choose your vet.
-As long as the vet is licensed, pet insurers won’t tell you whom you can and can’t see.
+So far the vet has a license, pet insurers won’t tell you whom you can and can’t see.
 There are no in- or out-of-network doctors like those your health insurance policy probably dictate.

 2. Simple policies.
 Simple policies.
 Most companies have a small number of tiers to choose from.
 One may cover only accidents, another may cover accidents and illnesses, and a third provides more coverage for more conditions.

-If your pet has pre-existing conditions, your policy probably won’t cover them.
+If your pet has some pre-existing conditions, the insurance policy won’t cover them.
 If your animal has abdominal pain, for example, some companies may try to limit coverage on any condition that lists abdominal pain as one of its symptoms.